A Brief History of the Lotus Pattern in Traditional Chinese Culture

 The following are a few lotus patterns with auspicious symbolism.

-Yi Lu Lian Ke (一路连科): the lotus pattern is often combined with a white egret bird, forming the image of continuous success.
-This is because the sound of “莲 (lián)” in lotus is similar to “连 (lián)” in continuous, and the sound of “鹭 (lù)” in egret is similar to “路 (lù)” in way, symbolizes the hope for continuous success in candidates' academic career.
+Yi Lu Lian Ke (一路连科): the lotus pattern is often combined with a egret bird, forming the image of continuous success.
+This is because the of “莲 (lián)” in lotus is similar to “连 (lián)” in continuous, and the sound of “鹭 (lù)” in egret is similar to “路 (lù)” in way, symbolizes the hope for continuous success in candidates' academic career.

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-8